University Center Advisory Board

 Members present: Jeff Davis, Laura Eurich, Ben Martin, Anthony Martinez, Teresa Rudd, Mary Yates

 Members absent: Gayla Gallegos, Dawn House, Ed Hughes, Michelle Leyvas-Campbell, Robert Wonnett, Dawn Weathers, Jessica Wood

 Guest: Larissa Bonnet

-Jeff Davis opened the meeting at 11:10 a.m.
-A meeting agenda and the May 4, 2004 meeting minutes were distributed.
+Jeff Davis opened the meeting at 11:20 a.m.
+The February 3, 2005 meeting minutes, and the UCCS Posting Regulatory Procedures were distributed.

-Approval of minutes from May 4, 2004.
-Ben Martin motioned to approve and Laura Eurich seconded the motion.
+Approval of minutes - February 3, 2005.
+Laura Eurich motioned to approve the minutes with noted changes in attendance and Ben Martin seconded the motion.
 Minutes approved.

 Respectfully submitted by Samantha Villarreal.